The Benefits of Captioning Apps for the Hearing Impaired

 As video content creation continues to grow year over year, best practices, must-haves, and trends will continue to evolve as well.
 It’s no longer viable to rely solely on beautiful videos to help your content reach its maximum potential.
 Is your video content accessible, inclusive, and user-friendly?
 What about being Google-friendly?

 With these factors in mind, content creators should be using a caption app during the editing process to elevate their videos.
-This is even more important as you consider the benefits of captioning apps for the hearing impaired and other potential audiences.
+This is even more important as you consider the benefits of captioning apps for the deaf/hard of hearing and other potential audiences.
 In a few simple steps, you can take your video content to the next level of accessibility and visibility.

 It’s also worth noting that there’s a difference between open captions vs closed captions, but we’ll be referring to captions in general for the bulk of this article.

-Using Captioning Apps for Hearing Impaired Accessibility
+Using Captioning Apps for Deaf/Hard of Hearing Accessibility

 One of the most common reasons that captions are important for videos is increased accessibility to those with hearing impairments.
 According to recent statistics, approximately 92.6% of global internet users watch digital videos each week.
-With over 1.5 billion people living with hearing loss around the globe (and 430 million of those with disabling hearing loss, per the World Health Organization), the benefits of captioning apps for the hearing impaired should be at the top of every content creator’s list of considerations during the editing process.
+With over 1.5 billion people living with hearing loss around the globe (and 430 million of those with disabling hearing loss, per the World Health Organization), the benefits of captioning apps for the deaf/hard of hearing should be at the top of every content creator’s list of considerations during the editing process.